URL management#

 With Python#

-The function check_url() returns a URL and a domain name if everything is fine:
+The function check_url() returns a URL and a domain name if everything is fine.
+This function is particularly useful for filtering out URLs with specific characteristics, removing unnecessary query parameters, and targeting web pages in specific languages.

 # load the function from the included courlan package